Disregarded Entity Meaning [US LLC Basics]

 Frequently Asked Questions

-Below are three of the most common questions we receive from people looking to understand the disregarded entity meaning.
+Below are three of the most common questions we receive from people looking to understand the meaning of a disregarded entity.
 If you have further questions you would like answered, don’t hesitate to get in touch with us directly.

 Does a Disregarded Entity Need an EIN?

 Yes, in most cases a disregarded entity does need an EIN.
-In fact, you will need an EIN to carry out basic tasks for maintaining an LLC.
+You will need an EIN to carry out basic tasks for maintaining an LLC.
 This includes basic activities like opening a bank account.
 If you do not already have an EIN, you can obtain one by completing Form SS4 and submitting it to the IRS.

 What Are the Benefits of Disregarded Entity?